 The Intent of our History Curriculum

 Our history curriculum aims to inspire our pupils’ curiosity to know more about the past.
-History helps pupils to understand the process of change, the diversity of societies as well as their own identity and the challenges of their time.
+History helps pupils to understand the process of change, the diversity of societies as well as their own identity, where they come from and the challenges of their time.

-- An excellent knowledge and understanding of people, events, and contexts from a range of historical periods and of historical concepts and pro
+- An excellent knowledge and understanding of people, events, and contexts from a range of historical periods.

 - The ability to think critically about history and communicate ideas very confidently in styles appropriate to a range of audiences.